valentic/mango-dataserver-transport/README.rst

 --------------------------------------------------------------------------

-This code is a Data Transport application for the MANGO camera network (www.mangonetwork.org) which manages the services on the Mango Linode server for interfacing with the remote stations.
+This code is a Data Transport application for the MANGO camera network (www.mangonetwork.org) which manages the services on the Mango Data server for archiving data files.